IGSparkew/ChallengeSlack-LogiOpti/back-end/README.md

 - use ```php bin/console lexik:jwt:generate-keypair``` to genrate jwt token in API

-- add PathPhrase in .env
+- add JWT_PASSPHRASE in .env